Are you looking for a medium-term savings vehicle?

 Investors can only access the money in their accounts once per quarter.
 You need to request access to your money at least one month in advance of withdrawing money.

 What Type of Returns Does CNote Offer?

-Right now, accounts at CNote earn a 2.5% APY.
+Right now as of January 11, 2019, accounts at CNote earn a 2.75% APY.
 This return could move up or down depending on market performance and interest rates.

 However, as an outsider, the returns that CNote offers appear to be somewhat stable.
 This is because CNote has implemented several forms of protection for borrowers.